One Night with the King

 Is it any good?

-It's easy to forget that the Bible is filled with intrigue, romance, and adventure.
-ONE NIGHT WITH THE KING reminds us of that by telling the story of Esther, the young Jewish orphan who started out as a lowly peasant but eventually became queen of Persia.
-Not too many bona-fide epics get made anymore, but this one definitely fits into that category.
+Not too many bona-fide epics get made anymore, but this gorgeous film definitely fits into that category.
+It's easy to forget that the Bible is filled with intrigue, romance, and adventure; ONE NIGHT WITH THE KING reminds us of that by telling the story of Esther, the young Jewish orphan who started out as a lowly peasant but eventually became queen of Persia.
 Shot on location in the exotic ancient Mogul palaces of Rajasthan, India, One Night With the King features beautiful cinematography and lavish costumes.
 Dupont is superb as Esther, holding her own among screen legends like Peter O'Toole (as Samuel the prophet) and Omar Sharif (as Prince Memucan).

 Esther is a good example of what it means to be courageous and stand true to your beliefs, and the film is a beautiful, heart-wrenching love story intermixed with adventure, intrigue, and -- ultimately -- the bravery of a lone girl standing up against a tyrannical plot.
 At its core, One Night With the King explores hatred, racism, revenge, and courage -- things that, sadly, are still worldwide problem centuries later.

 Families can talk about how a queen was chosen in biblical times (from a harem of girls, trained in how to behave for the king).
 Families can also discuss how courageous Esther was to risk her own life to save her people.
 Why did she have to keep her Jewish identity a secret, and how does destiny play into this story?
 Why was Haman determined to kill Esther's parents and destroy the Jews?
 Why did he feel that war was necessary?
 Families can also talk about the difference between using power for evil and for good.